Tales for the Camp Fire: A Charity Anthology Benefitting Wildfire Relief

 In the fall of 2012, seventeen horror writers and artists met in Northern California to spend four days together in a haunted mansion.
-Ten of them were survivors of the original Haunted Mansion Writers Retreat; the rest were virgins who encountered the house and its ghostly denizens for the first time.
-Joining them were the GhostGirls, the paranormal investigators who had recorded a plethora of EVPs as well as anomalous lights and ominous shadows in the mansion in 2010.
-This anthology collects short stories and poetry — as well as real impressions and investigative conclusions — inspired by that long weekend.
+Ten of them had survived the original Haunted Mansion Writers Retreat; the rest encountered the house and its ghostly denizens for the first time.
+Joining them were the GhostGirls, the paranormal investigators who had recorded a plethora of EVPs, anomalous lights, and ominous shadows in the mansion in 2010.
+This anthology collected short stories and poetry — as well as real impressions and investigative conclusions — inspired by that long weekend.

-Contributors include Nichole Boscia, S.G.
+Contributors included Nichole Boscia, S.G.
 Browne, Christian Colvin, Fran Friel, Kristin Galvin, William Gilchrist, Sèphera Girón, Stacey Graham, Rain Graves, E.S.
 Magill, Chris Marrs, Rena Mason, Angel Leigh McCoy, Lisa Morton, Yvonne Navarro, Weston Ochse, Kim Richards, Kay Sundstrom, Dan Weidman, and Steve Weidman.

 “Subtitled Stories, Essays, and Poetry by Authors Who Spent Four Days Together in a Haunted House, Year Two is just that.
 And more.
 Notable, affecting work comes from Kay Sundstrom, Rena Mason, Kim Richards, Sephera Giron, Rain Graves, Angel Leigh McCoy, and Stacey Graham.
 I’m guessing they had a ball writing these pieces while under the mansion’s brooding influence and the gravity of its history.” — Hellnotes